JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 done here for the computation of indicators.
 This is not needed here, since the change metric of the original time series is already sufficient to detect a transition by comparing the difference in mean and maximum values between the two halves of the sliding window.
-Furthermore, different ways of testing for significance can be interchangeably used, therefore expanding the versatility of the software beyond the surrogate analysis.
+Furthermore, the user can define their own `IndicatorChangesConfig` - for instance instead of `SlidingWindowConfig` - and are therefore capable of adding new ways of computing the relevant metrics.
+Finally, different ways of testing for significance can be interchangeably used, therefore expanding the versatility of the software beyond the surrogate analysis.

 ## Extensibility